-As part of the transfer to Academy status, the Governors are in a position to determine an appropriate level of free reserves (total funds less the amount held in tangible fixed assets, restricted funds and designated funds).
-The minimum level of free reserves to be held should be £200,000.
+As part of the transfer to Academy status, the Trustees are in a position to determine an appropriate level of free reserves (total funds less the amount held in tangible fixed assets, restricted funds and designated funds).
+The minimum level of free reserves to be held during the 2023-24 year was designated as £200,000.
 The reason for this is to provide sufficient working capital to provide resources to deal with unexpected emergencies such as urgent maintenance and to cover delays between spending and receipts of grants.
-The School's current level of free reserves is £200,000 (2022 - £200,000).
-Designated funds are allocated for short to medium term purposes relating to Campus Development, and Refurbishment of our Artificial Pitch.
+The School's current level of free reserves is £207,162 (2023 - £200,000).
+Designated funds are allocated for short to medium term purposes relating to Campus Development, and Refurbishment of our Artificial Pitch and Swimming Pool.
 Extension of our commitments regarding our Fair Access Plan and Curriculum Enhancement are now covered by general funds.
-During the year £41,982 of the funds carried forward as designated for campus development were released to the general fund for use in that area (2022 - £214,037), and £nil released from funds designated for curriculum enhancement (2022 - £70,779).
-The Governors believe it is prudent for the School to continue to hold a high level of reserves, in light of anticipated changes to future funding.
+During the year £nil of the funds carried forward as designated for campus development were released to the general fund for use in that area (2023 - £41,982), and £nil released from funds designated for curriculum enhancement (2023 - £nil).
+The Trustees believe it is prudent for the School to continue to hold a high level of reserves, in light of anticipated changes to future funding and will designate a minimum level of free reserves as £250,000 for the year ending 31 August 2025.